koordinator-sh/website/docs/user-manuals/colocation-profile.md

 ## What is ClusterColocationProfile?

 `ClusterColocationProfile` is Kubernetes custom resource to configure webhook interception and mutation policy.
-It is a cluster-scoped resrouce, so it doesn't work in a particular namespace.
+It is a cluster-scoped resource, so it doesn't work in a particular namespace.
 We aim to reduce users workload by letting webhook do all the dirty work based on `ClusterColocationProfile`.

 ## Example

-A `ClusterColocationProfile` is a resoure with a YAML representation like the one below.
+A `ClusterColocationProfile` is a resource with a YAML representation like the one below.
 Please do edit each parameter to fit your own use cases.

 ```yaml
 apiVersion: config.koordinator.sh/v1alpha1